alibaba-fusion/next/README.md

   </a>
 </p>

-<p align="center">An enterprise-class UI solution for backend system, amied of settling the problems like cooperation between designers and front-developers, consistency of product experience and development efficiency.</p>
+<p align="center">An enterprise-class UI solution for backend system, aimed at settling the problems like cooperation between designers and front-developers, consistency of product experience and development efficiency.</p>

 ---